-Sarah has been a provider of speech therapy services in the Early Intervention system since 1999.
+Sarah founded Shine Therapy Services in 2011, after having worked in a variety of settings.
+She has been a provider of speech therapy services in the Early Intervention system since 1999.
 She was trained at Northern Illinois University as part of a grant through Early Intervention and graduated with her Masters in 2000.
-She was then employed in a clinic setting where she was trained alongside speech language pathologists, occupational therapists and physical therapists.
+She was then employed in a clinic setting where she worked with speech language pathologists, occupational therapists and physical therapists.
 Sarah provided speech therapy in this setting until 2004, when she began seeing clients through Early Intervention in their natural environments.
-Sarah was employed part-time in the Early Childhood (3-5 year old) Program in the Peoria Public Schools from 2004-2006, which gave her a unique perspective into the transition process for Early Intervention.
+Sarah was also employed part-time in the Early Childhood (3-5 year old) Program in the Peoria Public Schools from 2004-2006, which gave her a unique perspective into the transition process for Early Intervention.
 Since 2006 she has worked fulltime providing speech assessments and therapy to children primarily in the Early Intervention System, as well as a caseload of children age 3-10 which are seen as insurance-pay/private pay clients.
 Sarah treats a variety of children with disorders including Autism Spectrum Disorder, Receptive/Expressive Language Disorders, Expressive Language Disorder, Phonological Disorders, Childhood Apraxia of Speech and Stuttering/Fluency Disorder, among others.
 She enjoys working with families/caregivers as well as other professionals to enhance therapies and improve a child’s skills.
-Sarah is the mother of three wonderful kids age 13, 11 and 9, who keep her busy outside of work.
+Sarah is the mother of three wonderful kids age 16, 14 and 12, who keep her busy outside of work.
 She enjoys reading, home improvement projects and traveling with her family.
 You can email Sarah directly at firstname.lastname@example.org.

 All staff of Shine Therapy Services are all Early Intervention specialists credentialed through the Early Intervention Program in Illinois.
 Speech-language pathologists are credentialed with the American Speech-Language-Hearing Association and licensed by the State of Illinois.
 Occupational therapists are certified by the National Board for Certification in Occupational Therapy and licensed by the State of Illinois.